dominodatalab/domino-research/bridge/README.md

 #### 3. Change to the `bridge/examples/mlflow` directory and run `docker-compose up -d`.

-It should take about 30 seconds to start up and that's it!
+MLflow will take about 30-60 seconds to start up and that's it!
 You should be able to navigate to `http://localhost:5000` to see the MLflow UI.

 #### 4. Add model versions to the local MLFlow Registry.